 This guide breaks down the main points of child passenger and family safety on highways.
 It also directs parents and caregivers to key resources so they can stay updated.

-The same page that has the Car Seat Finder tool also lets you find car seat inspection locations.
-You can narrow the list by searching for Spanish-speaking technicians and for child passenger safety week events.
-Fortunately, your local police and fire departments should be able to do free checks at any time, although an appointment may be required.
+The same NHTSA page offers a car seat inspection station locator.
+You can filter results by Spanish-speaking technicians and Child Passenger Safety Week events (held each September).
+Most local police and fire departments also provide free inspections year-round, though appointments are typically required.
 This link contains top installation tips from the NHTSA, and here are some eye-opening stats from a study of newborns and their mothers published in The Journal of Pediatrics:

 Every detail matters.
 For example, incorrect angle of recline increases the risk of injury, especially if the baby’s head is overly upright.
 The head may flop forward and block the airway.
 Meanwhile, a low chest clip can result in slumping and strangulation.
 The 1-inch-plus movement space means the baby, instead of the car or the seat, would absorb the shock from a crash.